-move it south Scientists have been working many years on plans to move more water south to help the estuaries and Florida Bay.
-The Florida Legislature put aside money to build a reservoir south of the lake, known as the Everglades Agricultural Area (EAA) Reservoir.
+move it south

+Stakeholders and scientists have been working many years on plans to move more water south to help the estuaries and Florida Bay.
+Finally, the Florida Legislature put aside money to build a reservoir south of the lake, known as the Everglades Agricultural Area (EAA) Reservoir.
 A reservoir is like a big bucket of water that can hold the water in years when there is too much water.
 In years when there was not much rain, the farmers in the EAA can use it too.
 Getting this plan passed was lots of hard work, but in the end farmers, environmentalists, giant sugar corporations, and even a majority of our elected officials agreed it was time to help send some water south.

 The South Florida Water Management District created a timeline on their website to follow along with the building progress as many things have to happen for it to work.
 This project requires the cooperation of both the Water Management District (state) and the Army Corp of Engineers (federal).
 This is a partnership, and like any good friendship, group project or relationship, it takes both sides working together to make the project great!
-As a River Kid, part of your job is to contact people and inspire them to work together with the people involved.
-You speak for the river and its animals because they don't have a voice!
-Kidz are powerful, and the future of our world.
-Our lagoon and estuaries are your playground and together we can all work to make sure the reservoir is built and clean water can flow south into the Everglades and Florida Bay.